AVEVA/AVEVA-Samples-OMF/README.md

 ## About this repo

 The [style guide](https://github.com/osisoft/.github/blob/main/STYLE_GUIDE.md) describes the organization of the repo and the code samples provided.
 The [test guide](https://github.com/osisoft/.github/blob/main/TEST_GUIDE.md) goes into detail about the included automated tests.
-The [on prem testing](https://github.com/osisoft/.github/blob/main/ON_PREM_TESTING.md) document describes the software installed on our internal OSIsoft build agent.
+The [on prem testing](https://github.com/osisoft/.github/blob/main/ON_PREM_TESTING.md) document describes the software installed on our internal build agent.

 ## Feedback